 In addition to humanitarian aid in Yemen, our assistance in the Middle East continues to focus on the consequences of the Syrian crisis.
 We are also work in other countries with supporting projects in the areas of health, disaster risk reduction and improving livelihoods.

-Besides continuously appealing to comply with the International Humanitarian Law the GRC provides humanitarian aid for the suffering population.
 So far, we have sent several aid transports with vital supplies to the Gaza Strip.
 We also support an ICRC field hospital in Rafah and enable the delivery of much needed drinking water in Gaza.
 In order to respond aptly to the current situation we are working closely with the Palestinian Red Crescent and our partners in the International Red Cross and Red Crescent Movement.

 As a result of years of armed conflict, the people in Yemen are suffering from one of the world's largest humanitarian crises: there is a lack of food, clean water, healthcare, and educational opportunities.
 The German Red Cross supports the Yemen Red Crescent Society (YRCS) to provide humanitarian emergency aid.
 Since 2008, there has been a DRK office with delegates and local staff in Sanaa.